virtual-kubelet/systemk/README.md

 deploying this.
 How to get a system into a state it has, and can run, k3s and virtual-kubelet is an open questions (ready made image, a tiny bit of config mgmt (but how to bootstrap that?)).

-`vks` will start pods as plain processes, there are no cgroups (yet, maybe systemd will allow for this easily), but generally there is no isolation.
+`vks` will use systemd to start pods as plain processes.
+This uses the cgroup stuff systemd does.
+This allows use to set resources limit in the future by just specifying those in the unit file.
+Generally there is no isolation in this setup - although for disk (looking at /var/secrets/kubernets.io/token) we use a private tmpfs.

 You basically use the k8s control plane to start linux processes.
 There is also no address space allocated to the PODs specially, you are using the host's networking.

 "Images" are referencing (Debian) packages, these will be apt-get installed.
 Discovering that an installed package is no longer used is hard, so this will not be done. `vks` will reuse the unit